ITALIAN POLITICAL SYSTEM

 The Italian monarchy was abolished in a referendum of 1946 (when my mother voted against the retention of the King) and, under the constitution of 1948, the head of state is the President of the Republic.
 He is elected for seven years in a secret ballot by a two-thirds majority of the Parliament sitting jointly with 58 regional delegates.
 If after three rounds of voting no candidate can secure a two-thirds majority, then for further rounds a simple majority will suffice.

 The Italian President of the Republic heads the armed forces and has powers to veto legislation, disband parliament and call elections.
 He nominates the senior Government minister, called the President of the Council (equivalent to the British Prime Minister).
-The current President of the Republic is Giorgio Napolitano who is a former Communist Party member.
-In April 2013, Napolitano was elected for an unprecedented second term at the age of 87.
-This reflected the inability of the deadlocked Parliament elected two months previously to select a different President.
+The current President of the Republic is Sergio Matterella who was inaugurated in February 2015.

 Day to day power is exercised by the President of the Council who is nominated by the President of the Republic (one needs to be careful with the term President in Italy) and confirmed by the Parliament.